 - Avoid overfilling the tray with small pieces.
 It makes the decor look too bitsy and cluttered.

 - Layer in pieces that are a snapshot of your personality.
 Table trays are a great place to show off a collection. ***Note: This bullet point only applies if you’re decorating for YOU.
-If you’re staging your house to sell, keep the decor neutral and avoid any nods to politics, sports, religion, or culture.***
+If you’re staging a house to sell, keep the decor neutral and avoid any nods to politics, sports, religion, or culture.***